kryptokrona/kryptokrona-docs/guides/wallets/Making-a-Wallet.md

 If you prefer to use a GUI wallet, the currently suggested wallet is [Electron Wallet](https://github.com/turtlecoin/turtle-wallet-electron).

-If you would like to setup a GUI wallet, you can take a look at [this guide](Making-a-GUI-Wallet).

 ## Web Wallet

 - [Shellnet](https://shellnet.pw)